Main Content

 Mountain Oaks

-Mountain Oaks was originally purchased in the 1920s by the Kadletz family.
-They constructed a swimming pool, outdoor bandstand, and dance floor.
-It was rumored to be a popular watering hole during Prohibition.
-A grand hunting lodge included a large dance hall and a second-story gentleman’s club.
+In the 1920s, the Kadletz family purchased Mountain Oaks and built a swimming pool, outdoor bandstand, and dance floor.
+Rumors suggest it was a popular watering hole during Prohibition.
+They also constructed a grand hunting lodge featuring a large dance hall and a second-story gentleman’s club.
 After Prohibition ended, the resort lost much of its appeal.
-Lot sizes were small (many under 1,000 sq. feet).
-A variety were sold, and just over a dozen homes were eventually built.
-Although most of the homes in the neighborhood have been remodeled, no new homes or structures have been built since 1948.
+Many lot sizes were small, with some under 1,000 square feet.
+The family sold various parcels, leading to the construction of just over a dozen homes.
+While most homes in the neighborhood have been remodeled, no new homes or structures have been built since 1948.

-The neighbors defined a fire road with a wide enough turnaround for the fire department’s trucks, but many roads are narrow and not easily accessible to emergency vehicles.
-As the community does not conform to current zoning and planning regulations, the Mountain Oaks neighborhood is considered an illegal subdivision.
-But that doesn’t deter the people who reside in this idyllic setting.
-The residents enjoy the serenity.
+The neighbors created a fire road with a wide enough turnaround for the fire department’s trucks.
+However, many roads remain narrow and difficult for emergency vehicles to access.
+As a result, officials classify the Mountain Oaks neighborhood as an illegal subdivision because it does not conform to current zoning and planning regulations.
+Nevertheless, this designation does not deter those who choose to live in this idyllic setting.
+Instead, residents embrace and appreciate the serenity it offers.

 Pinecrest

-The Pinecrest community is appreciated for its mid-century homes built by local builder Webster Wiley.
+The Pinecrest community is appreciated for its mid-century homes, which local builder Webster Wiley built.
 These homes are located high in the foothills of La Crescenta and feature three predominant architectural styles: Tri-level, Ranch, and Wiley’s popular Atrium-style home.
-Residents enjoy mountain and or city lights views.
+Residents enjoy mountain and or city light views.

 Want to learn more about popular La Crescenta neighborhoods?
 Contact us for a 15-minute buyer consultation.
 It’s simple and free, and there is no commitment.